Strive to be a Critical Thinker, a Skillful Researcher and an Ethical User of Information!

 Is there a Research Guide for your project?
 The best databases for your assignment will be posted there.

 Are you researching a particular PERSON OF INTEREST?
-Biography in Context will provide you with in-depth coverage of current and historic people from almost every field of endeavor and from around the world!
+Biography in Context and Britannica Schools will provide you with in-depth coverage of current and historic people from almost every field of endeavor and from around the world!

 *There is a full list of databases and what they offer on PAGE 2 & 3 of the DATABASE PASSWORD PAGE.

 Need assistance with navigating the databases?
 You can sign yourself up on the calendar to meet with Ms. Fleck during a specific time!
-Time slots are for a half an hour each (25 minutes during lunch).
+Time slots are for 20 minutes each (30 minutes during lunch).
 Ms. Fleck would LOVE to help you!

 *Note: Please plan ahead!
 It is preferable if you sign up a few days prior to your visit.
 If a class signs up during your scheduled time, Ms. Fleck will contact you to re-schedule.